isabella232/offer-decisioning.en/help/api-reference/activities-api/activities/list.md

 An activity contains the logic that informs the selection of an offer.

-You can view a list of all offer activities within a container by performing a single GET request to the [!DNL Offer Library] API.
+You can view a list of all decisions within a container by performing a single GET request to the [!DNL Offer Library] API.

 **API format**